What is Data Strategy?

 For any large-scale change to succeed—and implementing a data strategy certainly qualifies—your organisation needs to apply change management principles.
 Introducing and reinforcing the importance of being data-driven, offering training, and ongoing communication will help your employees understand why data literacy is a fundamental competency for your organisation.

+These are just a few examples of businesses that will gain from a unified data strategy underpinned by Data Cloud.
 Data Cloud makes it possible to access data from your entire data ecosystem.
 From structured data, like customer sales records, to unstructured data, like call centre transcripts, Data Cloud enables you to bring all of your data together in a unified view, and activate your data using low-code or no-code tools within all your applications and workflows.
 And with Data Cloud at the centre of your data strategy, it’s easier to align your data strategy with your business goals—and deliver a better experience to your customers.

 Activate Data Cloud for your team today.